unique1o1/QuickCode/README.md

         $ npm install

 # How to use

        Type your desire query and select it.
-Press Ctrl+Shift+P and search for QuickCode and press enter
+Press `Ctrl+Shift+Q` to get the Code